KevinWorkman/HappyCoding/tutorials/html/_posts/2021-02-20-github-pages.md

 2. Create an `index.html` file containing some HTML content and save it to the local copy of your repo.
 You can use any text editor to do this step.

-   Here's some HTML content to start with.
+   Here's some HTML content to start with:

    ```html
    <!DOCTYPE html>